rlopez133/baremetal-deploy/ansible-ipi-install/README.md

 ~~~

 NOTE: Ensure to change the `remote_user` and `inventory` path as deemed
-apprioriate for your environment.
+appropriate for your environment.
 The `remote_user` is the user previously
 created on the provision node.

 ## Ansible version